Terms and Conditions

 Seller Obligations:

-- Provide accurate and truthful odometer readings (odometer fraud is a criminal offense under Australian law)
+- Provide accurate and truthful odometer readings (odometer fraud is a criminal offence in most jurisdictions)

 - Clearly disclose any known major defects, accident history, or flood damage

-- State if vehicle lacks current roadworthiness or safety certification (where required by state law)
+- State if vehicle lacks current roadworthiness or safety certification (where required by applicable law)

 - Not list stolen vehicles or vehicles with tampered identification numbers